 Uninstalling the SAP SuccessFactors Integration

-If the app is uninstalled in Beekeeper, you should also revoke the permissions of the Beekeeper Connector Permission Role that we created in SAP.
+If the app is uninstalled in Beekeeper, you should also uninstall or simply disable the app registered in SAP SF and revoke the permissions of the Beekeeper Connector Permission Role that we created.